Imranali2109/AI360---Enterprise-AI-Decision-Governance-Platform-/README.md

 AI360 is a full-stack enterprise web application that helps organisations evaluate, govern, and track their AI initiatives.
 It covers the complete lifecycle of enterprise AI decision-making: from identifying use cases to assessing feasibility, comparing LLMs, estimating costs and ROI, managing risk, and generating executive reports.

-Built as a portfolio project demonstrating skills in **Enterprise AI evaluation, LLM comparison, RAG implementation, AI governance, and cost/ROI analysis**.
+Built as a project demonstrating skills in **Enterprise AI evaluation, LLM comparison, RAG implementation, AI governance, and cost/ROI analysis**.

 ---